-You read that back and it looks a little complicated.
+You read that back and it looks really complicated.
 The part on the right is the coin that resulted from shoving a

-False into the magic coin.
-Then we put that whole bracketed thing on the right of another magic coin.
-It’s correct, just has lots of things going on!
+False into the first lambda coin.
+Then we put that whole bracketed thing on the right of another lambda coin.
+It’s correct, it just has lots of things going on!

 You slide over to the juke box, put your coins in and then begin listening to the sweet sounds of Never Gonna Give You Up by Rick Astley, a timeless classic on your home-world.

 You go back to your seat and keep reading the book a bit more.
-You’ve seen definitions before.
-You know how to make them.
-We see a definition for a magic coin:
+You’ve seen definitions before; you know how to make them.
+The book has a definition for a magic coin:

 You read on and find out that because we’re not using

 x in the body of our function, we can actually replace it with the underscore character; “